Muscle Coactivation in the Sky: Geometry and Pareto Optimality of Energy vs. Aerodynamic Promptness and Multirotors as Variable Stiffness Actuators: Math Preliminary 2: Multi-Objective Optimization Alongside Density on Fibers

+Having established the intrinsic geometric properties of the orthogonal fiber density $\rho(v)$---induced implicitly by a nonlinear map $f:\mathcal{V}\to\mathcal{W}$ and the choice of a Riemannian metric $g$ in $\mathcal{V}$---we now introduce an additional scalar field $h: \mathcal{V} \to \mathbb{R}$ representing a configuration-dependent cost, such as the energetic or power-related effort required to maintain or actuate the system at a specific configuration $v \in \mathcal{V}$.
+Physical costs of this nature are generally independent of both the nonlinear kinematic map $f$ and the density field $\rho(v)$.

+Furthermore, physical systems are subject to hardware limitations (e.g., actuator saturations and joint limits), which define a restricted domain of feasibility $\overline{\mathcal{V}} \subset \mathcal{V}$.

-We now place the specific dual-objective problem (energy vs.\ promptness) into a general geometric setting for multi-objective optimization (MOO) on redundant robotic systems.
-The goal is to formalize (i) where redundancy lives, (ii) how objectives interact when restricted to a redundancy manifold, and (iii) how physical inequalities reshape this interaction.
-This formalization provides a general reference and mindset for the illustrative study of section~\ref{sec:hex_4dof} and future works on the topic.
+The core analytical challenge thus becomes characterizing the interplay between these two competing scalar objectives---kinematic fiber density $\rho$ and energetic cost $h$---strictly within the feasible regions of the configuration space that satisfy a given task, i.e., $f^{-1}(w)\cap\overline{\mathcal{V}} $ for a given $w\in \mathcal{W} $.
+We formalize this dual-objective problem into a general geometric setting for multi-objective optimization on the fibers.
+This formalization details where the redundancy lies, how objectives interact when restricted to a redundancy manifold, and how physical inequalities reshape this topological interaction.